-Meghan Markle’s Diet Secrets Revealed!
-How Prince Harry’s Rumored Fiance Keeps Her Slim Figure
+Meghan Markle’s Diet Secrets Revealed: How Prince Harry’s Rumored Fiance Keeps Her Slim Figure

 According to E!
 Online, Markle’s favorite indulgences are red wine and French fries.
 In a recent interview, the actress admitted that she loves eating golden fries for lunch and has no problem swapping out dessert for a good red wine.
 She also enjoys steak and has a healthy obsession with pasta sauce – but only during the off season.

 When filming is in session, Markle cuts out the carbs and fried foods and eats a pretty healthy diet.
-For breakfast, Markle shows down on a banana, agave syrup and steel-cut oats.
+For breakfast, Markle shows down on a banana, agave syrup, and steel-cut oats.
 She eats a salad for lunch coupled with an apple and protein source.
 The actress ends her day with a plate of pasta and veggies and, naturally, a glass of wine.
 If she needs a snack between meals, Markle opts for a green juice, which helps boost her energy levels.

 Once if filming for Suits is over, however, Markle pretty much eats whatever she wants.